zeek/package-manager/doc/package.rst

 package whenever a new commit becomes available at the end of the branch.
 This method of tracking packages is suitable for testing out development/experimental versions of packages.

+If a package was installed via a specific commit hash, then the package will never be eligible for automatic upgrades.